 - Security breaches resulting from remote access

 "Our findings confirm that the majority of IT managers need to reassess their plans for safely connecting remote workers to corporate network resources," said Steve Franzese, vice president of marketing at SonicWall.
-"In our 2006 survey of remote workers, we found that security rated very low
+"In

 IT managers also indicated that remote worker location makes a difference in how they perceive security.
 Twenty-two percent said they prefer to think of their staff working from home, while 16% said working from a hotel business centre is also acceptable.
 But coffee shops, airports, public libraries and wireless hot spots were low on IT managers' lists of acceptable places from which to access the network.
 Between 6% and 9% said those other locations were acceptable.
 Less than 2% thought that working from a wired beach, pool or stadium would be OK.